[Major revision–posted 8/11/21 (replaces 5/25/17 edition)]

 d.
 Brakes may be applied by mechanical, electrical, pneumatic, gravity, or hydraulic means.

 a.
-All wiring shall adhere to the National Electric Code.
+All wiring shall adhere to the National Electrical Code.

 b.
 The control circuit shall not exceed 600 volts.